bmclear/kitchen-assistant/README.md

 * The models have pretty much been designed at this point.
 These can be found in `kitchen/models.py`.
 * Login/logout features have been implemented, including registration page.
-* A mockup of the user's main page has been designed and should be implemented soon.
+* A mockup of the user's main page has been designed and implemented.
 * User-based page content has been tested, and it functions as expected.
+* Users can now create recipes and view them in a single location.
+The same functionality exists for ingredients, but has not been implemented in the web application.
+It will most likely be incorporated into the shopping list functionality.